Loading...

 I really hope you enjoy the lesson, so let's make a start.

-Hi everyone and welcome to this lesson on writing small numbers in standard form under the unit standard form.
+Hi, everyone, and welcome to this lesson on writing small numbers in standard form under the unit Standard Form.

-And by the end of the lesson you'll be able to write very small numbers in the form of A times 10 to the power of N where A is in between one in 10, including one and not including 10.
+And by the end of the lesson, you'll be able to write very small numbers in the form of A times 10 to the power of n where A is in between one and 10, including one and not including 10, and appreciate the real-life context where this format is usefully used.

 Now we'll be looking at a couple of keywords.